 - View Selected Ctrl-NumpadPeriod

 Quad View is different from splitting the area and aligning the view manually.
 In Quad View, the four views are still part of a single 3D View.
-So they share the same draw options and layers.
+So they share the same display options and layers.

 These options can be found in.